-Lok Sabha discusses National Medical Commission Bill, Rajya Sabha clears law curbing Ponzi schemes
+Lok Sabha passes National Medical Commission Bill, Rajya Sabha clears law curbing Ponzi schemes

 Union Health Minister Harsh Vardhan told the Lower House that the National Medical Commission Bill would be one of the biggest reforms in the country’s history.

-Parliament on Monday discussed the National Medical Commission Bill that, if passed, would replace the 63-year-old Medical Council of India to reform the medical education sector, PTI reported.
+The Lok Sabha on Monday passed the National Medical Commission Bill, that will replace the 63-year-old Medical Council of India to reform the medical education sector.

 Union Health Minister Harsh Vardhan told the Lok Sabha that the legislation would be one of the biggest reforms in the country’s history and would establish a structure to tackle challenges facing the medical education sector.
 The minister said the bill was pro poor, and would bring government seats and 50% private seats within the reach of meritorious students from economically weaker sections.
 Vardhan tried to assure the House that genuine concerns of the Indian Medical Association were addressed.